Sergio Ramos: 2008–2012: Spain's Golden Generation

-2013 FIFA Confederations Cup and 2014 FIFA World Cup
+2013–2019: Assuming the captaincy

 On 22 March 2013, Ramos celebrated his 100th cap by opening the scoring in a 1–1 draw with Finland in Gijón for the 2014 World Cup qualifiers.
 He became the youngest European player ever to reach that figure in the process, surpassing Germany's Lukas Podolski.
 In June, Ramos contested in the 2013 FIFA Confederations Cup in Brazil, starting every match as Spain lost to the hosts in the final.
 He captained the side for their second group game, a 10–0 win over Tahiti at the Maracanã, which is the biggest win of his career.
 On 30 June, he missed a penalty kick in the 3–0 Confederations Cup Final loss to Brazil.

 Ramos was selected for his third World Cup in 2014.
 He played the full 90 minutes of each of the team's matches in Brazil, each with a different partner in central defence, as the reigning champions were eliminated from the group stage.

-Euro 2016 and 2018 FIFA World Cup

 In February 2016, Ramos won the Luis Aragonés Award by Marca which distinguished him as the best player of the national team in the past year.
 With David de Gea selected ahead of Iker Casillas in Spain's starting line-up, Ramos captained the team at UEFA Euro 2016.
 On 21 June 2016, he had a penalty kick saved by Danijel Subašić in a 2–1 loss to Croatia.
 Spain finished their Euro group as runners-up and crashed out in the Round of 16 against Italy.

 On 23 March 2018, days before turning 32, Ramos earned his 150th cap for Spain in a 1–1 friendly draw with Germany in Düsseldorf.
 Only Iker Casillas had previously reached the mark for the team.

 Ramos was included in the Spain squad for the 2018 FIFA World Cup and would go into his fourth tournament, and first World Cup as Captain after Iker Casillas missed out.
 He played in all three of Spain's Group stage matches as they topped the 'Group of Death' ahead of European Champions Portugal.
 In the Round of 16 against Russia, Ramos believed he scored the opening goal but it was later credited as an Sergei Ignashevich own goal.
 The match ended 1–1 after extra time and was decided on penalties (4–3) as the hosts eliminated La Roja.
 Ramos scored Spain's fourth penalty but it wasn't enough as teammates Koke and Aspas both had their penalties saved.